-7. A copy of any complaint, answer or response filed with the Division pursuant to this section must be delivered by the party, by certified or registered mail or by personal service, to each opposing party or, if he is represented in the proceedings by counsel, to his attorney.
+- 7. A copy of any pleading required by this section to be filed with the Division must be delivered by the party, by certified or registered mail or by personal service, to each opposing party or, if he is represented in the proceedings by counsel, to his attorney. - 8.
+The fees provided by this section must not be charged or collected more than once:

-- 1 8.
-The fees provided by this section must not be charged or collected more than once: - (a) From any party; or
+(a) From any party; or

-(b) For the filing of any complaint, regardless of the number of parties joined in the complaint.
+(b) For the filing of any complaint, regardless of the number

+3 of parties joined in the complaint.

-- 9. If a person fails to pay any fee required by this section, the Commissioner of Insurance may refer the nonpayment to the Office of the Attorney General for collection of the fee and any costs incurred. - Sec.
-13. 1.
-Within 35 days after the expiration of the time in which to answer the complaint of dental malpractice, the Division shall hold a conference to resolve any issues as to challenges for cause.
+9. If a person fails to pay any fee required by this section, the Commissioner of Insurance may refer the nonpayment to the Office of the Attorney General for collection of the fee and any costs incurred.

+- Sec.
+14. 1.
+Within 35 days after the expiration of the time in which to answer the complaint of medical or dental malpractice, the Division shall hold a conference to resolve any issues as to challenges for cause.
 For good cause shown, the Division may continue the conference once, for a period not to exceed 7 days.
-A party may challenge any person on the screening panel pool for cause on any of the grounds provided by NRS 16.050 for the challenge of jurors. - 2.
-The Division shall determine whether cause exists to excuse any member of the screening panel pool and shall notify each party of the excused members not later than the completion of the conference required by subsection 1. - 3.
-Except as otherwise provided in this subsection, each party is entitled to not more than: - (a) Three peremptory challenges from the list of attorneys; and - (b) Three peremptory challenges from the list of dentists. - → In any case in which there are two or more claimants or respondents, they are collectively entitled to not more than six peremptory challenges from the list of members selected for the tentative screening panel.
+A party may challenge any person on the tentative screening panel for cause on any of the grounds provided by NRS 16.050 for the challenge of jurors. - 2.
+The Division shall determine whether cause exists to excuse any member of the tentative screening panel and shall notify each party of the excused members not later than the completion of the conference required by subsection 1. - 3.
+Except as otherwise provided in this subsection, each party is entitled to not more than: - (a) Three peremptory challenges from the list of attorneys in cases involving medical or dental malpractice; - (b) Three peremptory challenges from the list of physicians in cases involving medical malpractice; and - (c) Three peremptory challenges from the list of dentists in cases involving dental malpractice. - → In any case in which there are two or more claimants or respondents, they are collectively entitled to not more than six peremptory challenges from the list of members selected for the tentative screening panel.
 Each party asserting a peremptory challenge shall notify the Division of the challenge at the conference required by subsection 1.
 If several parties are represented by the same attorney, those parties shall be deemed to be one party for the purpose of determining the distribution of peremptory challenges. - 4.
-The Division shall randomly select, from the list of members of the screening panel pool who have not been excused for cause or by a peremptory challenge, the names of three dentists and three attorneys to serve on the screening panel for review of the claim. - 5.
-The Division shall notify the parties and the members selected to serve on the screening panel immediately after it has made the selections.
-If any member so selected declines to serve, the Division shall immediately and randomly select a replacement from the list.
-The Division shall not release or disclose to any person the names of the members selected.
+In cases involving medical malpractice, the Division shall randomly select, from the list of members of the tentative screening panel who have not been excused for cause or by a peremptory challenge, the names of three physicians, three attorneys and, if a hospital is also named in the complaint, one administrator of a hospital or person employed by a hospital in a management position, to serve on the screening panel for review of a claim of medical malpractice, but the representative of a hospital may not vote on any claim before the screening panel.